1) General Information:

 - As Medicine: Use of anthurium in steam for the discomforts of arthritis and rheumatism.
-You cut up the leaves and boil it in a pot and have the person sit over it in a chair with a blanket.
+You cut up the leaves and boil it in a pot and have the person sit on it in a chair with a blanket.
 The person sweats and the medicinal properties enter the body through the open pores.
 It is also useful as a poultice for muscle aches and cramps.
 You take the leaf and wrap it around your neck or your back and at the end of the day, just peel it off. –> WARNINGS: The anthurium is listed in the University of Florida’s “Guide to the Poisonous and Irritant Plants of Florida.”
 All parts of the plant contain calcium oxalate crystals that are highly irritating to the skin and soft tissues.

-- Other Uses: Commonly used as an ornamental plant in floral displays, or as house plants
+- Other Uses: Commonly used as an ornamental plant in floral displays, or as houseplants

 3) Growing Instructions

-- Growing: Anthurium likes wet moist shady rainforest weather.
-Anthurium grows in many forms, mostly evergreen, bushy or climbing epiphytes with roots that can hang from the canopy all the way to the floor of the rain forest.
-Anthuriums grow best with day temperatures of 78-90°F, and night temperatures of 70-75°F.
+Growing: Anthurium likes wet moist shady rainforest weather.
+Anthurium grows in many forms, mostly evergreen, bushy or climbing epiphytes with roots that can hang from the canopy all the way to the floor of the rainforest.
+Anthuriums grow best with day temperatures of 78-90°F and night temperatures of 70-75°F.

 - Best time to Harvest: /

 - Sunlight Requirements: Full Shade, partial shade, full sunlight